felvin-search/docs/docs/features/instant-apps/getting-started.md

 ## Step 2: Convert Query into Data

-Whenever a user searches something on felvin.com, the `dataToQuery` function of all the instant apps available is called with the query.
+Whenever a user searches something on felvin.com, the `queryToData` function of all the instant apps available is called with the query.
 Hence, the first thing your app should do is return a [falsy value](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) (undefined, null, false) if the query does not match the pattern your app is looking for.

 Next step, try converting the query into some data which can be displayed on the web.
 This step can involve making external API requests or using some library to process the query.